-- Adult Occupant 93% – The ID.4 scored highly in terms of protection to occupants in the event of a side collision into a barrier or pole.
-On top of this, the car is installed with a centre airbag protecting both the front passenger and driver from head to head contact in the event of an accident.
+- Adult Occupant 93% – The ID.4 scored highly in terms of protection for occupants in the event of a side collision into a barrier or pole.
+On top of this, the car is installed with a centre airbag protecting both the front passenger and driver from head-to-head contact in the event of an accident.
 There is also good protection of the heads against whiplash for the front and rear occupants.
-Overall the ID.4 showed good protection to the driver and passengers including all critical body parts and the knees and femurs.
+Overall ID.4 showed good protection to the driver and passengers including all critical body parts and the knees and femurs.
 Occupants of all sizes and in any seating position are also protected.

-- Child Occupant 89% – For the protection of 6-10 year olds when the car is impacted from the front and the side, the ID.4 scored maximum points in this section of the test.
+- Child Occupant 89% – For the protection of 6-10-year-olds when the car is impacted from the front and the side, ID.4 scored maximum points in this section of the test.
 You can disable the front passenger airbag so that a child can be seated rearward-facing safely.

-- Vulnerable Road Users 76% – This car offers an autonomous emergency braking system that detects close pedestrians and cyclists, however it cannot detect pedestrians to the rear of the car.
-In response to vulnerable road users in avoiding collisions was said to be adequate.
-The head, legs and pelvis of the ‘struck’ pedestrian was either good or adequate in test conditions.
+- Vulnerable Road Users 76% – This car offers an autonomous emergency braking system that detects close pedestrians and cyclists, however, it cannot detect pedestrians to the rear of the car.
+In response to vulnerable road users avoiding collisions was said to be adequate.
+The head, legs and pelvis of the ‘struck’ pedestrian were either good or adequate in test conditions.